-- o Prior to enrolling in this program, a Bachelor's degree is needed. - o It is comprised of 4 courses (3 required and 1 elective), totaling 12-13 semester hours - o Program Goal: This program will train students in the fundamental and underlying science necessary for the analysis of marijuana, cannabinoids, and related materials.
+\circ Prior to enrolling in this program, a Bachelor's degree is needed.

+\circ It is comprised of 4 courses (3 required and 1 elective), totaling 12-13 semester hours healthcare professionals, pharmaceutical industries, government agencies, and businesses as it relates to the legalization of cannabis.

+• Program Goal: This program will train students in the fundamental and underlying science necessary for the analysis of marijuana, cannabinoids, and related materials.
 This training would be useful to careers in health professions, food science, pharmaceuticals, and biotechnology.

-Rowan University has an Institute for Cannabis Research, Policy, and Workforce Development Goals for the Institute include: Rowan's cannabis institute provides guidance for policymakers, healthcare professionals, pharmaceutical industries, government agencies, and businesses as it relates to the legalization of cannabis.
+Rowan University has an Institute for Cannabis Research, Policy, and Workforce Development Goals for the Institute include: Rowan's cannabis institute provides guidance for policymakers,